Itangalo/AI-Education/the Book/30 Professional Development.md

 # 8: Professional Development and Personal Growth

-## Summarize documents to find meaningful reading
+## Summarize Documents to Prioritize Reading
 By pasting text masses and asking ChatGPT to summarize them, it is possible to get an idea of texts without having to read everything oneself.
 Of course, information is lost in such a summary, and there is a risk that ChatGPT misses or distorts essential aspects – but it also makes it possible to skim many more documents and choose one or a few texts to read in more detail.

 A limitation is that ChatGPT does not accept prompts that are longer than approximately 2000 words.
 Longer documents can be divided into several steps (see the tips at the end of chapter 3), but it can become impractical for really long texts, and it appears likely that ChatGPT takes less account of things written far back in a chat conversation.